Coller Capital

-Coller Capital is a privately held investment firm founded in 1990 by Jeremy Coller.
+Coller Capital Limited is a privately held British investment firm founded in 1990 by Jeremy Coller.
 It specialises in secondary transactions across private equity and credit markets.
-As of 2025, the firm manages approximately US$40 billion in assets across multiple fund families.
+As of 2026, the firm reports US$50 billion in assets under management.

 Coller remains the firm’s Chief Investment Officer and Managing Partner.
 He is also known for his philanthropic work in animal welfare and food system sustainability.

+In January 2026, Coller Capital agreed to be acquired by Swedish buyout group EQT for up to $3.7 billion.

 History

 Coller Capital launched its first fund, Coller International Partners I, in 1995, targeting the emerging market for private equity secondaries.

 One of its first major transactions came in 1998, when the firm acquired a US$265 million portfolio of limited partnership interests from Shell's US pension trust — then the largest deal of its kind.
 Coller reportedly committed his entire US$240 million fund to the purchase.

 In the 2000s and 2010s, Coller Capital expanded its presence in the secondary market, acquiring portfolios from banks, pension funds, and other institutional investors.

-In 2021, Coller Capital closed its eighth core fund with US$9 billion in commitments.
 The following year, it launched a credit secondaries strategy with Coller Credit Opportunities I, raising US$1.4 billion.
 In 2025, the firm closed a $6.8 billion funding round for Coller Credit Opportunities II, and in November 2025 announced that its "evergreen" secondaries fund had passed US$1 billion AUM.

 In August 2025, the firm completed a US$3 billion continuation fund transaction with TPG Twin Brook Capital Partners.
 In September 2025, the firm led a $2.3 billion secondaries continuation vehicle with Benefit Street Partners.
 In 2024, the company launched the Secondaries Institute to support research and education in the secondary market.

 In November 2025, State Street Investment Management acquired a minority stake in Coller Capital.

+In January 2026, the firm closed its ninth core secondaries fund, Coller International Partners IX (CIP IX), raising $17 billion.

+On January 22, 2026, Coller Capital agreed to be acquired by Swedish buyout group EQT for up to $3.7 billion, comprising shares and additional consideration tied to performance.
+Under the agreement, Coller Capital will form a dedicated secondaries platform within EQT, branded “Coller EQT,” with Jeremy Coller continuing to lead the business and reporting to EQT’s chief executive.
+The firms stated that Coller’s origination and investment process would remain independent following the transaction.